 For a dataset to be linked at the individual level, it will need to have some level of personal identifiable information (PII) within it, such as name, date of birth and location.
-Linkage rates are likely to be better for datasets with more identifiers: the best linkage is likely to be obtained when a dataset has reliable and complete fields for: first name, surname, date of birth, gender and home postcode.
+Linkage rates are likely to be better for datasets with more identifiers: the best linkage is obtained when a dataset has reliable fields for first name, surname, date of birth, gender, home postcode.
 Records will also need a unique identifier, to be clear that records with the same identifier belong to the same person.
 Datasets with limited or no identifiers will have far less utility for linked data research.

-Administrative/secondary datasets are also likely to be large.
+Administrative/secondary datasets are likely to be large.
 Often cohorts will run into hundreds of thousands, and with repeated events (e.g. repeated years, repeated admissions) these will be multiplied to millions, with large numbers of variables.
-Overall it is possible that researchers will be working with several millions of records.
-Therefore processing will take time, both before data is accessed by the researcher and during analysis.
+Overall it is possible that researchers will be working with millions of millions of records.
+Therefore processing will take time, both before data is accessed and during analysis.
 This also means that analytical methods utilised will need to be sufficiently nuanced to be able to account for the complexity and size of the data.